feathers-plus/hooks-graphql-example/README.md

 $ feathers-plus generate secret         # Generate a new secret for authentication
 $ feathers-plus generate service        # Generate a new service with its model
 $ feathers-plus generate hook           # Generate a hook
-$ feathers-plus generate graphql        # Generate a GraphQL endpoint for services
+$ feathers-plus generate graphql        # Generate a GraphQL endpoint for the services
 $ feathers-plus generate fakes          # Generate fake data
 $ feathers-plus generate test           # Generate a test
+$ feathers-plus generate all            # Regenerate the entire app
 ```

 ## Help